What is World Nursery Rhyme Week, when is it and who can take part?

 How do we access the free participation certificate?

-Participation certificates, posters, colouring in sheets and other free resources are available in your resource pack once you have registered.
-Registration for 2024 will open in the Spring.
+Participation certificates, posters, colouring in sheets, activity ideas and other free resources are available in your resource pack and will you will be able to download these once you have registered.

 What will my resource pack contain?

-Your resource pack will contain colouring in sheets, lyrics, posters, certificates and activity ideas themed around the year’s 5 official rhymes.
-The 5 rhymes for 2024 will be announced soon.
+Your resource pack will contain colouring in sheets, lyrics, posters, certificates and activity ideas themed around the chosen 5 official rhymes.

 Can you email or post the resources?